ShaibalKarmakar/Reproducing-Kernel-Hilbert-spaces/README.md

 # Reproducing-Kernel-Hilbert-spaces
 Exploiting the kernel trick
-RKHS.py creates a RKHS kernel induced by a positive definite matrix.
+RKHS.ipynb creates a RKHS kernel induced by a positive definite matrix. (written in numpy)

 RKHS.ipynb
 demonstrates how the kernel trick works in the case of soft SVM-classifier.